Painlev\'e-type asymptotics for the defocusing Manakov system with nonzero boundary conditions

 \subsection{The local parametrix}

-In the previous subections, we have shown that the jump matrix $\V^{(2)}$ decays uniformly to $\I$ except in the vicinity of the point $-q_0$.
-Now we show that $\N^{(2)}$ can be approximated locally near $-q_0$ by solution of the model RH problem~\ref{RHP:model}.
+In the previous subsections, we have shown that the jump matrix \(\V^{(2)}\) converges uniformly to \(\I\), except in a neighborhood of \(-q_0\).
+In this subsection, we construct a local parametrix near \(-q_0\) in terms of the solution of the model RH problem~\ref{RHP:model}.

 The first step involves constructing approximations for the phase function $\theta_{13}(x,t,z)$, which is defined by

 and appears in the exponential of the $(1,3)$ entry of the jump matrix $\V^{(2)}$.
 The behavior of this function is essential for matching the Painlev\'e II model problem.
 For this purpose, by performing a Taylor expansion of this function at $z=-q_0$, we obtain